yanglimath/pure-qLRC-finite-bounds/README.md

 - For every fixed `(q,delta,n,r)`, `max_kappa` checks every integer
 `0 <= kappa <= n` and returns the largest candidate accepted by the selected bound.
-All these bounds hold under the same pure assumption and their own condititons.
+All these bounds hold under the same pure assumption and their own conditions.

 - If a bound accepts no candidate, `max_kappa` returns `None`, which the console